 When looking to purchase a mobile home that is located on leased land in the Sarasota Florida area one will have to go through the park approval process to make sure they are approved to become a resident in the park they are looking to live in.

-Most mobile home parks in the Sarasota area will have a straight forward way of going through their approval process for each new resident who wants to move in to the park.
-Most parks will require a written application be completed along with copies of the applicant(s) photo identification, social security number and a small fee for each applicant on the park application.
+Most mobile home parks in the Sarasota area will have a straightforward way of going through their approval process for each new resident who wants to move into the park.
+Most parks will require a written application to be completed along with copies of the applicant(s) photo identification, social security number, and a small fee for each applicant on the park application.

 The park will usually check three things on each applicant:

 - Credit Check

 Each park is specific in how heavy they weigh each item listed above but, generally speaking, the park takes all of them into consideration to decide as to whether the applicant will be accepted in the park for residency.

 So, what happens if you fill out the application and provide the fee needed to run your background only for you to be told that you are denied moving forward with your residency with the park?